mcclure/emily/doc/manual.md

 - `thisInit` *[object]* *[closure]* - If given a "blank" closure, puts it in "method" state with `current` and `this` equal to *[object]*.
 If given a "method" closure, converts it to "frozen".
 - thisUpdate *[object]* *[closure]* - If given a "blank" closure, puts it in "method" state with `current` and `this` equal to *[object]*.
 If given a "method" closure, leaves `current` unaltered and updates `this` to *[object]*.

 In other words, `thisInit` does the transform performed when assigning to an object definition; `thisFreeze` does the transform performed when assigning to an object at other times; and `thisUpdate` does the transform performed when invoking a method on `super` or implicitly fetching a method out of an object's `.parent`.
-It is not clear to me these are useful.
+It is not clear to me that these are useful.

 # Miscellania